cxong/cdogs-sdl/README.md

 ---------------

 C-Dogs SDL is a classic overhead run-and-gun game, supporting up to 4 players in co-op and deathmatch modes.
-Customize your player, choose from up to 11 weapons, and try over 100 user-created campaigns.
+Customize your player, choose from many weapons, and blast, slide and slash your way through over 100 user-created campaigns.
 Have fun!

 [Releases and release notes](https://github.com/cxong/cdogs-sdl/releases)